-Acclaimed philosopher Plato once said, “The beginning is the most important part of the work.”
+How important is your Agile project kickoff meeting?
+The acclaimed philosopher Plato once said, “The beginning is the most important part of the work.”
 And in his influential book, “The 7 Habits of Highly Effective People”, Stephen Covey encourages us to “begin with the end in mind”—it’s the second habit!

+These guys probably would have been great project managers!
 Successful project management begins with how you set them up.
-This is equally true for agile development projects, which we specialize in here at Koombea.
-We treat the beginning of the project as a crucial time for laying the groundwork for success.
+This is equally true for Agile software development projects.
+Software developers should treat the beginning of any project as a crucial step 1 for laying the groundwork for success.

 - Accelerating the production calendar

 - Deliver value and efficiency